 The entire life cycle of the product can be monitored in real-time all the way from raw materials through to manufacturing, and finally completed products.
 This is important for proper quality control and certification.

 Another advantage of this high level of traceability is to reduce theft within your workshop.
 If a part or product leaves its designated area, an alert can be raised immediately.

 Manufacturing inventory management can be a part of a more complex ERP (Enterprise Resource Planning) systems.
 This creates an environment where the different business units of a company such as manufacturing, accounting and management can all communicate with each other in real-time, and decisions can be made based on accurate up to date information.
 If these systems are actively used by employees and managers, it can truly be a powerful tool.

 Inventory management software has the added advantage of improving customer relations.
 This is due to various factors, some of which are listed below:

-- On time delivery – Nothing can sour a relationship faster than a late delivery.
+- On-time delivery – Nothing can sour a relationship faster than late delivery.
 If a salesperson sells a product based on outdated inventory data, this can result in cascaded delays.